Good morning. I’ll be following West Highland Creek today. My starting point will be the confluence between the main branch and the Dorset branch.

 Highland Creek continues through Thomson Memorial Park, where I found the outlet from a lost river, a tributary that goes through Amberdale Ravine.
-Then under McCowan, and through Birkdale Ravine to Scarborough Centre.
+Then we go under McCowan, and through Birkdale Ravine to Scarborough Centre.

 Ended up going backwards without realizing it until almost reaching Brimley again.
-Going the right way now I reach Ellesmere.
+Going the right way, I now reach Ellesmere.
 Highland Creek is overgrown, and then fenced off near TTC Line 3.
 Going around.

 It’s always a shame to see what appears to be city property fenced off and unused, especially when it prevents the establishment of a trail, especially when it parallels a creek.
-Nonetheless I got to walk in the channel northwest for some time.
+Nonetheless I got to walk in the concrete channel northwest for some time.